Exploring Italy’s Hidden Gems and Historical Classics

 After we waved our goodbyes to Sardinia, we flew to the eternal city of Rome for three nights.
 We booked early access to the Vatican Museum & Sistine Chapel and, due to COVID-19 restrictions and regulations, I only had to share the views with 16 other people!
 I can remember my previous journeys to the Vatican where I was smushed body-to-body, without a moment to breathe and take in its beauty.
 The “new way” to travel proved beneficial and intimate.
 Then, took a Vespa tour of the city, which is my new favorite way to hop from one stop to another.
 Nothing quite beats the sound of city streets, wind in your hair and much-needed gelato pit stops in Rome.

-The Colosseum and Trevi Fountain were stopped along the way that I needed to see because, When in Rome!
-Another notable site was Castelli Romani, which is the Pope’s summer house.
+The Colosseum and Trevi Fountain were stops along the way because, When in Rome!
+Another notable site was Castelli Romani, which is where the Pope spends his summers.
 There, we had a wine tasting paired with local meats, cheese and bread (OK now my mouth is watering typing this).
 If you are in Rome, this is a destination that you must make time for.
 Trust me, I would not steer you wrong.

 If I was asked the question, “If you could only sell one destination for the rest of your career, what would it be?,” my immediate answer would be Italy.
 It’s a destination that truly has it all from various types of landscape to rich history that will transport you back in time to food that is to die for.
+There is always something new to see & do, even if it is a repeat destination in your passport.
 There is never a plate of pasta or a glass of wine that I didn’t like.
 I mean, it’s Italy – how could you NOT love it?!

 Now, in regards to traveling to Italy in a post-pandemic world, rules have obviously changed but nothing that causes extreme hurdles.
-Italy was one of the first countries to get hit badly with the spread of COVID-19 and, with that being said, traveling there was limited.
+Italy was one of the first countries to get hit badly with the spread of COVID-19 and, subsequently, travel was extremely limited.
 Today, Italy not only is welcoming back travelers but is longing for them.
 As the rules are constantly changing and I do not have the most updated government regulations, I will tell you how my experience went.

 Before traveling to Italy, you must fill out and provide a self-declaration form.
 There was no need to self-isolate upon arriving if I presented proof that I was either 1.
 Fully vaccinated with my “white card” bearing the CDC logo, or 2.
 Provided a negative PCR or rapid test within 48 hours of departure.
 When walking outside in Italy, masks were not worn but were highly recommended for when you were indoors.
 The precautions you must take in order to get there might seem daunting, but I would swirl a Q-tip in my nose any day to visit Italy.
 My advice, embrace rather than challenge this “new way” of traveling.
 It’s easy to feel overwhelmed but once those extra steps are taken, you are finally able to enjoy the world’s wonders!